nhsconnect/ITK3-FHIR-eDischarge/pages/design/design.md

 ## Background ##

-The Design & Build section details items that will be useful when designing and building a ITK 3 messaging solution.
+The Design & Build section details items that will be useful when designing and building a ITK3 messaging solution.

 The subsections provide information on things such as: